MariaAlvBla/NCBI-Tutorial/Sharing already uploaded data.md

 ## Accessing the genetic data associated to a BioProject <a name="accessing"></a>

-When you want to access the genetic data of either an entire **BioProject** or a specific **BioSample** within a BioProject, you always have to access the BioProject containing the data first.
-From the BioProject you can choose to access all the **Experiments** of the BioProject or the BioSample, this will be further explained in [the section about downloading the summary table](#summary).
+When you want to access the genetic data of either an entire **BioProject** or a specific **BioSample within a BioProject**, you always have to access the BioProject containing the data first.
+From the BioProject you can choose to access all the **Experiments** of either the BioProject or the BioSample, this will be further explained in [**the section about downloading the summary table**](#summary).

 Accessing the data associated to a **BioProject** can be achieved by two paths: one if you [**remember the accession code**](#searching) and one in which you [**don't remember it**](#tracking).
 Please select the option that better suits your case.